mnieper/binding-spaces/README.md

     make-binding-space-transformer PROCEDURE

-Turns the transformer procedure `PROCEDURE` in a binding space transformer procedure.
+Turns the transformer procedure `PROCEDURE` into a binding space transformer procedure.